allegro/blog/_posts/2024-06-20-cost-optimization-data-pipeline-gcp.md

 So it gives us an idea of how the CPU is utilized on each virtual machine.

 <img src="/assets/img/articles/2024-06-20-cost-optimization-data-pipeline-gcp/01_cpu_utilization_all_workers.png"
-alt="CPU utilization on all worker nodes" class="image-with-frame"/>
+alt="CPU utilization on all worker nodes"/>

 We could also take a look at the same data presented in terms of statistical metrics.

 <img src="/assets/img/articles/2024-06-20-cost-optimization-data-pipeline-gcp/02_cpu_utilization_stats.png"
-alt="CPU utilization statistics" class="image-with-frame"/>
+alt="CPU utilization statistics"/>

 From the given graph I could see that mean utilization of the CPU was around 85%, which is a good score.
 The result is affected by two shuffle stages, when we need to send data around the cluster (usually network is a small bottleneck here).